chanchann/blog/_posts/2025-04-01-flutter-03-basic.md

 toc: true
 ---

-Great!
 Flutter is an open-source UI framework developed by Google for building high-performance, cross-platform applications.
 It's primarily used for mobile development (iOS and Android) but also supports Web, desktop (Windows, macOS, Linux), and embedded devices.
 Here's a comprehensive and structured explanation of Flutter's core concepts:

 ## 1. Introduction to Flutter